iLCSoft/ILDPerformance/dEdX/Readme.md

   double, default: 0.

-For calibration with beam test results, so-called fiducial electrons are selected, which ought to be similar to beam-test conditions, and their properties stored in separate histograms.
+For calibration with beam test results, so-called fiducial electrons are selected, which ought to be similar to beam-test conditions, and their properties stored in separate histograms. lambda is the track angle with respect to the cathode.

 - **fidMomMin** - Fiducial minimum absolut momentum / GeV.
   double, default: 3.